 The Funeral Guide describes a celebrant ‘as the main host of a funeral or celebration of life.’

-I create and lead personalised funeral ceremonies based on the life of the person who has died.
-Information is gathered from the family of the person who has died to construct a funeral that can either be non-religious or life centred.
-But should a family choose to include any religion, a prayer, or a hymn, then as a Celebrant, I can help you do that.
-It is a common misconception that non-religious ceremonies are humanist.
+Steve creates and leads personalised funeral ceremonies based on the person’s life who has died.
+Information is gathered from the family to construct a funeral that can either be non-religious or life centred.
+It is a common misconception that all non-religious ceremonies are humanist.
 Humanism follows a specific worldview.
+But should a family choose to include religion, a prayer, or a hymn, then as a Celebrant, Steve can help you do that.

 The Association of Independent Celebrants (AOIC)

-I work closely with the association’s code of practice.
+Steve works closely with the association’s code of practice.
 The AOIC is home to some of the most competent and highly skilled celebrants in the business.
 You can be assured of a uniquely beautiful ceremony delivered with professional service from its members.

 More Than Just a Celebrant

-In 2017, I set up a group called, Holding Dear Support Service.
+In 2017, Steve set up ‘Holding Dear Support Service‘ group.
 The group consists of highly qualified counsellors and grief specialists who provide ongoing support to families who feel they need it.
 The service is FREE at the point of use.
-My work funds it as a Funeral Celebrant.
+His work as a celebrant helps to fund this support.